Biden announces Indo-Pacific alliance with UK, Australia

 “We will have a new opportunity to reinforce Britain’s place at the leading edge of science and technology, strengthening our national expertise, and perhaps most significant, the U.K., Australia and the U.S. will be joined even more closely together, " Johnson said.

-The three countries have agreed to share information in areas including artificial intelligence, cyber and underwater defense capabilities, the official said.
+The three countries have agreed to share information in areas including artificial intelligence, cyber and underwater defense capabilities.

-They announced plans to support Australia acquiring nuclear-powered submarines.
+But plans to support Australia acquiring nuclear-powered submarines are certain to catch Beijing's attention.
 To date, the only country that the United States has shared nuclear propulsion technology with is Britain.
-Biden said Australia is not seeking to develop a nuclear weapons program and information sharing would be limited to helping it develop a submarine fleet.
+Morrison said Australia is not seeking to develop a nuclear weapons program and information sharing would be limited to helping it develop a submarine fleet.

+The Australian prime minister said plans for the nuclear-powered submarines would be developed over the next 18 months and the vessels would be built in Adelaide, Australia.
+Australia had announced in 2016 that French company DCNS had beat out bidders from Japan and Germany to build the next generation of submarines in Australia’s largest-ever defense contract.
+It was not immediately clear what the new alliance would mean for the deal with the French defense contractor.

+Morrison said the three countries had “always seen through a similar lens,” but, as the world becomes more complex, “to meet these new challenges, to help deliver the security and stability our region needs, we must now take our partnership to a new level.”

 Even as White House officials have repeatedly spoken out about China, administration officials say they want to work with Beijing on areas of common interest, including curbing the pandemic and climate change.